particle-iot/docs/src/content/reference/firmware.md

 - `pin`: the pin number
 - `function`: the function to call when the interrupt occurs; this function must take no parameters and return nothing.
 This function is sometimes referred to as an *interrupt service routine* (ISR).
 - `mode`: defines when the interrupt should be triggered.
-Four constants are predefined as valid values:
+Three constants are predefined as valid values:
     - CHANGE to trigger the interrupt whenever the pin changes value,
     - RISING to trigger when the pin goes from low to high,
     - FALLING for when the pin goes from high to low.